 Lastly, the Ciénaga de Zapata National Park in Matanzas province contains extensive and varied ecosystems.
 These range from mangrove forests, seagrass beds, coral reef barriers, and deep reefs to the Cazones Gulf, and an underwater canyon region.

-In several regions of Cuba, there are lush fields and farmlands where the famous Cuban cigars are made, as well as the Cuban rum.
+In several regions of Cuba, there are lush fields and farmlands where the famous Cuban cigars are made, as well as Cuban rum.

 You can see how this is done best in the northwest part of Cuba, in Pinar del Rio province where you find the Viñales Valley, and further west the town of San Luis.